thompsonson/neuralnet-background/posts/NN_Series_005_regularisation.md

 As well as the benefit of a simple less variant model, there are two other benefits that it has:

 1. Training on less data than the number of features - allows us to interpolate models by using cross validation on a complementary dataset to direct the choice of regularisation parameters.
-2. Sparasity - more efficient computationally, with memory, and energy use, it is more interpretable, and aligns to our understanding of biology.
+2. Sparsity - more efficient computationally, with memory, and energy use, it is more interpretable, and aligns to our understanding of biology.

 ## **Cross validation**